-Audit Assistant is an optional tool that you can use with Fortify Scan Analytics to help determine whether or not the issues returned from Fortify Static Code Analyzer scan results represent true vulnerabilities.
-To make its determinations, Audit Assistant needs data to establish a baseline for its audits.
-This data consists of the decisions users have made during scan audits about how to characterize various issues.
+Audit Assistant is an optional tool that you can use to help determine whether or not the issues returned from a scan represent true vulnerabilities.
+To make its determinations, Audit Assistant needs data to establish a baseline for its predictions.
+This data is based on the decisions Fortify on Demand auditors have made during scan audits about how to characterize various issues.
+The data, which is pooled and anonymized, can be used in conjunction with training data based on decisions your auditors have made.

-You can use Fortify shared data (pooled, anonymized data from Fortify users and Fortify's security team), or use audit data that your security team has completed.
 Audit Assistant's assessments of the actual threats that issues represent become more accurate as it receives more training data.